aerisweather/mapsgl-android-webview/README.md

 You'll first need access to our AerisWeather data and services.
 If you don't already have an account and active subscription, [sign up for an AerisWeather Developer account](https://www.aerisweather.com/signup/developer/).
 Upon signing up, a demo application with your client ID and secret keys will be generated which you can use for your account configuration below.

-Including a MapsGLWebview in your app requires you to first set up your account using `MapsGLAccount` and providing your keys in file MapsGLWebviewlib/src/main/res/values/strings.xml.
+Including a MapsGLWebview in your app requires you first to set up your account using `MapsGLAccount` and provide your keys in the file MapsGLWebviewlib/src/main/res/values/strings.xml.

 ```
 <resources>